djheery/data-modelling-and-analytics-msc/week-4/learn/2-Data-Types.md

 | E51             | X47/35            | A                   | 500                             |

 Text(2) indicates that the data should be text and composed of 2 characters at most.
-Therefore E51 should be dissallowed as it is too long for the specific data type
+Therefore E51 should be disallowed as it is too long for the specific data type

 Text means any alphanumeric characters.
 Attribute values can be among a set of specific characters such as 'M' or 'S' This means A should be disallowed from the 2nd row 3rd column